 Finally backend01, backend02 and backend03 are the EC2 instances with Linux-based web servers, those instances are part of the load-balanced service where the client connects when its requested http://220.127.116.11/.

 Let’s deploy two ZEVENET Load Balancers and configure them as described previously.

 Go to the EC2 instances section and press in Launch instance.

 1. Search for the required ZEVENET Load Balancer Enterprise Edition AMI.
 This AMI is based on a BYOL license model.
 The evaluation phase is free of charge and assistance during one month is included, after this period of time a definitive license is required to work.

 2. Choose an Instance Type.
 Select here the needed instance based on the resources you want to load balance.
 A single t2.small instance is good to start working with L4 profiles, but if you want to use HTTP profiles then we would recommend at least a t2.medium instance.
 But, a t2.micro instance is good enough for testing purposes.

 3. Configure Instance Details.
-Select here the VPC where runs the new ZEVENET instances, in this configuration example we will introduce the ZEVENET EC2 instances in the same VPC than the real web backends servers already configured.
+Select here the VPC that runs the new ZEVENET instances, in this configuration example we will introduce the ZEVENET EC2 instances in the same VPC as the real web backends servers already configured.

 4. Add Storage.
 By default ZEVENET EC2 instance requires at least 12Gb of Storage, if you want to activate logs by default then we would recommend increasing this size at least to 20Gb.
 ZEVENET doesn’t require access to Disk, just to save logs, so the Volume Type for general purposes is a good choice.